kevinkit/beautifulWebCams/README.md

 # Welcome to Beautiful webcams, feel free to add !

 To contribute change the README.md (View on GitHub).
 Every city is only allowed to have three cameras at once.
+Please keep the cities in alphabetical order.

 ## Germany